UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 1. Login to [Bianca](https://bianca.uppmax.uu.se/).
 It requires your UPPMAX username (visible in SUPR), project name and two factor authentication code.
 Make sure you are inside SUNET for the link to work.

-1. Click on the Terminal icon on the bottom of the Desktop and enter the following command in it to load Whisper GUI.
+1. Click on the Terminal icon on the bottom of the Desktop and enter the following command in it to load Whisper app.
+If you cannot find the Terminal icon, you can alternatively right-click on the Desktop and select 'Open Terminal'.

     ```bash
     module load Whisper-gui